camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 To save your state of work, click **Save**.

 :::note
-To save your state of work in Camunda Platform, click **File > Save File As...** in the top-level menu.
+To save your state of work in Camunda Platform 7, click **File > Save File As...** in the top-level menu.
 Then, select a location on your file system to store the diagram in the BPMN 2.0 XML format.
 You can load that file again by clicking **File > Open File...**.
 :::